-Do I Have Nightmare Disorder?
-6 Tips for Better Sleep and Sweeter Dreams
+Do I Have A Nightmare Disorder?

 A nightmare is a dream with disturbing content that can cause you to wake up with feelings of fear, sadness, guilt, or anxiety.
 You might wake up sweating or with a pounding heart as well.
 Nightmares differ from bad dreams in that nightmares tend to cause you to wake up alert rather than confused or groggy, although both can affect sleep quality and sleep patterns.
 You also may be better able to remember specific details of what happened in a nightmare.
 Nightmares occur most often during the second half of the night, during rapid eye movement (REM) sleep, and they could be a sign of certain sleep disorders or mental health conditions if persistent and frequent.

-Other signs of a nightmare include:
+Other signs of a nightmare or bad dreams may include:

-Dreams that feel extremely real and vivid
+Dreams that seem extremely real and vivid

 Dreams that become more disturbing as they continue